 I think that’s an awesome Christmas gift idea.

-I think it would be treasured and valued by your family, your friends, whoever you give it to.
+Think it would be treasured and valued by your family, your friends, whoever you give it to.

-I know I have values that we live by and there are things that I want to make sure my kids know.
+You know I have values that we live by and there are things that I want to make sure my kids know.

 Of course, I drill it into them because we talked about it all the time, but I would also want to make sure it’s written down so if something ever happened to me, they would have that piece of wisdom.